EHMRS/docs/docs/vb/Files/ButtonMessageHandler_8vb.md

                     End If
                 End If
             End If
-            If Me.action = DeviceActions.Request Then
+            If Me.action = MessageActions.Request Then
                 Dim msg As RequestMessage =
                     DeserializeObject(Of RequestMessage)(Me.getMessagePayload())